techniqs/hyperledger-sawtooth-reason-logistics/api/Notes.md

+dont forget validation in api like username, shouldnt be in tp

 maybe refactor keyhandler to a class with signer obj and pubkey, privatekey blabla rest api link change from localhost to rest-api !! docker needs rest-api since in container only like this accessible.